Will Insurance Cover My Roof Replacement?

 Predictable Damage

-Predictable damage is caused by events that are relatively within your control.
-Because they are predictable and sometimes even expected, insurance providers are less likely to cover repairs or replacements caused by this type of damage.
+Predictable damage is caused by events that are relatively within your control and sometimes even expected.
+Insurance providers are less likely to cover repairs or replacements caused by this type of damage.
+Proactive maintenance is one of the best ways to protect your roof and avoid having future claims denied.

 Common Questions When Preparing for Roof Replacement